chaoss/community-handbook/path-to-leadership.md

 Checklist✅for becoming a **Board Member** and **Decisions Maker**

-* [ ] **Long t**erm and consistent contributor within the CHAOSS project
+* [ ] Long term and consistent contributor within the CHAOSS project
 * [ ] Involved with the software or metric working groups
-* [ ] Experience in a managerial/directorial position
 * [ ] Holds knowledge and interest in the CHAOSS project
-* [ ] Holds critical thinking and problem-solving abilities and can provide thoughtful input to the project
+* [ ] Holds critical thinking and problem-solving abilities and can provide thoughtful input to the entire project
-* [ ] Excellent Knowledge of performance evaluation techniques and key metrics

 {% hint style="info" %}
 **NOTE:** New board members are nominated and voted into office by existing board members.
 Co-leads of the board are nominated and voted into office by existing board members.